G

 Borehole Siting (Survey)

-To sum up the siting of a borehole - the decision lies with the customer as to which method they choose.
-We are here to advise and guide the customer, however it is the customer choice as to which way to go.
-JAM Water Services has both the geophysical equipment and can arrange for the water divining method and will gladly give our opinion once the location has been visited.
+To sum up the siting of a borehole, the decision lies with the customer as to which method they choose.
+JAM Water Services has both geophysical equipment and can arrange for the water divining method and will gladly give an opinion once the location has been visited.

-There is a perception that you drill and suddenly there is water and that it is just depends on the depth.
+There is a perception that you drill and suddenly there is water and that it is just about the depth.
 This is not the case.
-There are a percentage of boreholes that are drilled that are "Dry".
-The driller is being paid according to the depth of the borehole and not for a successful "wet" borehole.
+There are a percentage of boreholes that are drilled that are 'dry'.
+The driller is being paid according to the depth of the borehole and not for a successful 'wet' borehole.

 Drilling Method

-In urban areas we only drill during normal working hours and it is advisable to notify your immediate neighbours to close their windows the day drilling is to commence.
-The drilling process should only take a couple of hours depending on the depth, as JAM Water Services uses only the best equipment that is in optimum working order.
-Have a look at our website gallery (jwservices.co.za) to see the equipment we use.
+In urban areas, we only drill during normal working hours and it is advisable to notify your immediate neighbors to close their windows the day drilling is to commence.
+The drilling process should only take a couple of hours depending on the depth, as JAM Water Services uses only the best equipment in optimum working order.
 Drilling usually proceeds until either sufficient water is intersected or the client’s budget is exhausted.

 Borehole Construction

-Assuming that the borehole is successful the driller will perform a blow yield and ‘guestimate’ the yield of thereof.
+Assuming that the borehole is successful, the driller will perform a blow yield and ‘guestimate’ the yield of the borehole.

 Cleaning Up After The Drilling

-The price can escalate or plummet according to:
+The price can escalate or plummet depending on:

 1. The depth that will have to be drilled.